sanicki/GRW_EAC_toggle/README.md

 ## How do I use it?

-To run on Windows, download and copy all three files (excluding README.md) to your Wildlands installation folder.
+To run on Windows, download and copy all three files (excluding README.md) to the `EasyAntiCheat` folder under your Wildlands installation folder.
 Double-click the `.bat` file to run it (or right-click and "Run as administrator" if elevated permissions are required.)

-If the game was installed through Steam then your Wildlands installation folder may be `C:\Program Files (x86)\Steam\steamapps\common\GhostReconWildlands\`.
+If the game was installed through Steam then your Wildlands installation folder may be `C:\Program Files (x86)\Steam\steamapps\common\GhostReconWildlands\`, so the files should be installed in `C:\Program Files (x86)\Steam\steamapps\common\GhostReconWildlands\EasyAntiCheat\`.

-If the Game was installed through Xbox Game Pass then your Wildlands installation folder may be `C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\games\Tom Clancy's Ghost Recon Wildlands\`.
+If the Game was installed through Xbox Game Pass then your Wildlands installation folder may be `C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\games\Tom Clancy's Ghost Recon Wildlands\`, so the files should be installed in `C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\games\Tom Clancy's Ghost Recon Wildlands\EasyAntiCheat\`.

 ## Where was this information sourced?